 Resources and support

 If you are looking to upgrade or develop sports field or hard-court lighting on a Council community lease site, you must first obtain written approval from Council as landlord.
-Visit Application for works on a community leased/licensed premises to learn how to apply for Council approval.
+Visit our Application for works on a community leased/licensed premises page to learn how to apply for Council approval.

 A list of qualified professionals can be found by contacting the Illuminating Engineering Society of Australia and New Zealand.
 You can request the names of members experienced in the design of sports lighting.

 For more advice on upgrading or installing new sports field or hard-court lighting, including site suitability, phone Council on 07 3403 8888.